Steven Dubois

 Steven Dubois (/fr/; born May 1, 1997) is a Canadian short-track speed skater.
-He is a four-time world champion, winning four gold medals at the 2025 world championships in the 500 m, the 1,000;m, and two relay medals in the men's and mixed events.
+He is a five-time Olympic medalist and six-time world champion.
+He is the reigning world champion in the 500 m event, winning gold at the 2026 Milano-Cortina Olympic Games.

 Career

 Junior

-At the 2016 World Junior Short Track Speed Skating Championships in Sofia.
-Bulgaria, Dubois won the bronze medal in the 500 m event.
+At the 2016 World Junior Short Track Speed Skating Championships in Sofia, Bulgaria, Dubois won the bronze medal in the 500 m event.

 Senior

 Dubois joined Canada's World Cup team for the first time in 2017 and was a reserve for the 2018 Winter Olympics.
 His first full season as part of the World Cup team was in the 2018–19 season, winning bronze in three of the World Cup stops in the 1500 m event.